Contact Tracing, Quarantine and Isolation

 Students in isolation or quarantine will participate in Bryant’s virtual learning.
 Faculty will be notified and will not expect to see students for in-person classes.
 Students should reach out to their professors to inquire about the details of virtual attendance in each of their courses.

 Duration of Quarantine

-- Completing 10 full days of quarantine since the last exposure.
-Please note that receiving a negative test result during quarantine does not reduce the length of quarantine.
-A full 10-days is required
+- The most recent date of exposure is considered day zero.
+Close contacts must remain in quarantine from days 1-7 after exposure.
+Receiving a negative test result during quarantine does not reduce the length of quarantine.
+A full 7-days is required.